 Trading bots are tools, not passive income generators

 The most important thing to highlight when it comes to cryptocurrency trading bots is that they are not a one-stop passive income solution that will make you money in your sleep.
 The bots that promise you that will most likely turn out to be scams and will end up losing you money.

-It is possible to generate a trading income using bitcoin trading bots as these programs use historical price data combined with parameters used to find trading signals on which to execute trades on.
-If you deploy the right strategy and regularly adjust your bot’s settings, it can be a great tool to help you with your cryptocurrency trading decisions.
+It is possible to generate a trading income using bitcoin trading bots.
+If you deploy the right strategy and regularly adjust your bot’s settings, it can be a great tool to help you with cryptocurrency trading decisions.

-However, crypto trading bots are by no means a set it and forget it solution to make money in the cryptocurrency market and should only be used with small amounts of capital as the risks can be higher than if you simply trade yourself.
+However, crypto trading bots are by no means a set it and forget it solution and should only be used with small amounts of capital as the risks can be higher than if you simply trade yourself.